Use of OSCaR's Data in Research

 - Researcher makes any necessary changes to the study protocol as required by the OSCaR Advisory Committee.

-- OSCaR refers the researcher to the Oregon State Public Health Division Institutional Review Board (PHD IRB).
+- For requests including confidential data, OSCaR refers the researcher to the Oregon State Public Health Division Institutional Review Board (PHD IRB).

 - Researcher completes the PHD IRB Initial Review Questionnaire (IRQ) and submits all required documentation.